scipr-lab/libff/libff/algebra/fields/binary/README.md

 such that there is no term with degree greater than `d / 2` other than `x^d`.
 The reason for this constraint is described in the multiplication section.

 <sup>[1]</sup>: More precisely, it depends on if the 128 bit carryless instruction is supported.
-This has the corresponnding CPUID flag: `PCLMULQDQ`.
+This has the corresponding CPUID flag: `PCLMULQDQ`.

 ## Encoding

 An element of a binary field can be represented as `d` bits, where the `i`th bit counting from the right is `x^i`.
 We encode these bits in fixed size arrays of int64s.